-The Logitech MX Master 3S a wireless mouse comes with impressive features and provides up to 70 days of use on a single charge.
+The Logitech MX Master 3S is a wireless mouse comes with impressive features and provides up to 70 days of use on a single charge.
 It uses Logitech’s Logi Flow technology that allows pairing up to three devices and supports drag-drop file transfers between them.
 For connectivity, it uses a 2.4GHz USB dongle to achieve quick responsiveness and can connect via Bluetooth LE alternatively.

 The Logitech MX Master 3S Wireless features a comfortable ergonomic shape and design.
-It comes with four large PTFE glide pads to support rapid movements during multitasking.
+It comes with four PTFE glide pads to support rapid movements during multitasking.

 In terms of performance, the mouse offers an 8,000 DPI Darkfield high precision sensor, MagSpeed Electromagnetic scroll wheel that is quick enough to scroll through 1,000 lines per second and is cross-platform compatible.

 - 8,000 DPI sensor

 - Up to 70 days battery life

 |Battery Life||70 days on full charge 3 hours of use from 1 minute charge|

 |Measurements (LXWXH)||124.9 x 84.3 x 51 mm|

 iPadOS 14 or later